natto-maki/ComfyUI-NegiTools/README.md

   The prompt can be written in any language.
 - `resolution`: Select the output resolution from the candidates;
   the resolution combination is fixed in DALL-E3.
+  The selected resolution will be output as WIDTH, HEIGHT.
 - `dummy_seed`: DALL-E3 does not currently provide a way to specify a seed value.
   This `dummy_seed` value is a parameter to control caching.
   If the prompt and resolution are the same and dummy_seed has not changed,